Gaggenau: Parks

 In the inner town and the suburbs are many wells and springs.
 The best known of these is the goose fountain, built at the train station in 1981 by Gudrun Schreiner.
 The fountain represents Gaggenau's founding legend that claims the town of Gaggenau was founded on a spot where geese gathered on a large pond.
 The town of Gaggenau was named from the cackling of the geese.
 Hörden also has an interesting fountain, the Fountain Rafters, designed to recall the traditional local craft of raftsmen.
 The gargoyles represent traditional characters of the Hörden Carnival: The Fürigen Barthel, the stillage and Domino.
 In the district and former town of Bad Rotenfels, an old draw-well tray was rediscovered by the lower acorn mountain road by the local heritage society and restored for public display.

 Gaggenau has created a park along the banks of the Murg River, which runs through its community.
 Gaggenau also includes a large park on the south side of the river against the forest which hosts a number of significant ruins and springs, including military fortifications dating back to the 16th century, as well as a memorial to a Nazi labor camp where some 1,600 prisoners were housed and used for forced labor.
 The park includes outdoor sports facilities and marked nature paths with historical markers.

 Cemeteries

 The original Rotenfels cemetery was located on the grounds of the St. Lawrence parish church.
-This cemetery was closed around 1820 and all of the graves and all but a representative handful of gravestones of famous town citizens (which were left on the church premises) were relocated to a new cemetery on a small island in the Murg River just south of the town centre.
+This cemetery was closed around 1820 and all of the graves except for a representative handful of gravestones of notable town citizens (which were left on the church premises) were relocated to a new cemetery on a small island in the Murg River just south of the town centre.
 The island is connected to the town via a bridge which spans a canal used to generate hydroelectric electric power.
 After the Second World War, this island cemetery was closed for further interments and the current cemetery was built between the town centres of Rotenfels and Gaggenau.